-The overall constant field amplitude ${\cal N}$ is fixed in terms of the experimentally controlled applied cycle-averaged field power ${\cal P}$ which is formally defined as the integral of the surface integral of the Poynting vector over a cross-section of the fibre.
-To evaluate this in the case of the fibre modes we need expressions for the magnetic field components of the fibre nodes which are as follows \\
+The overall constant field amplitude ${\cal N}$ is fixed in terms of the experimentally controlled applied cycle-averaged field power ${\cal P}$ which is formally defined as the surface integral of the Poynting vector over a cross-section of the fiber.
+To evaluate this in the case of the fiber modes we need expressions for the magnetic field components of the fiber nodes which are as follows

 {\underline {Hybrid modes}}:

 \begin{itemize} \item In the core region $0 \leq \rho \leq a$ we have: